Kitain Temple’s History

 One of the seven mysteries concerns why bells should not be rung on the grounds of kitain.
 Other tales talk of dragons, foxes, and beautiful women.

 Kitain has several gardens both inside and outside the museum area.
-Planted with plum,cherry, and maple trees, plus a variety of flowers, particularly hydrangeas and azaleas,the gardens change their faces thoughout the year.
+Various flowers are in full bloom, mainly cherry blossoms, plums, maple trees, hydrangeas, and azaleas—the scenery change with the seasons.

 Hours and Admission